ggioko/dungeon-mania/assumptions.md

 - Mercenaries drop armour directly into the inventory of the player
 - Mercenaries drop armour with a chance of 1/10
 - All enemies can drop 'The One Ring' with a chance of 1/50
+- Every map has a maximum of two keys

 ### Interact Method Assumptions
 - Treasure is gold and only one gold coin is required to bribe the player